RyotaMitaraiWeb/TFP-Articles-to-HTML/README.md

 Accented letters (é, á, ó, í, ú) and their capital equivalents are escaped to the respective `&acute;` HTML entity.

 "Poke" is converted to `Pok&eacute;`.
 The match is case sensitive.
-Only make sure you don't have "Poker" or something similar that would be caught in this.
+The words "Poker", "Poked", and "Pokes" (case sensitive) are excluded and won't be escaped.
+However, other variations of those (like "Pokers") will be caught in this.

 Em dashes (—) are converted to `&mdash;` in case they still make it to the HTML phase.